thoughtbot/ruby-science/book/principles/single_responsibility_principle.md

 ## Cohesion

-One of the primary goals of this principle is to promote cohesive classes.
+One of the primary goals of SRP is to promote cohesive classes.
 The more closely related the methods and properties are to each other, the more cohesive a class is.

 Classes with high cohesion are easier to understand, because the pieces fit naturally together.
 They're also easier to change and reuse, because they won't be coupled to any unexpected dependencies.

-Following this principle will lead to high cohesion, but it's important to focus on the output of each change to make to follow the principle.
+Following this principle will lead to high cohesion, but it's important to focus on the output of each change made to follow the principle.
 If you notice an extra responsibility in a class, think about the benefits of extracting that responsibility.
 If you think noticeably higher cohesion will be the result, charge ahead.
 If you think it will simply be a way to spend an afternoon, make a